Key RELiZORB® clinical accomplishments

 A study in EPI pigs was performed to measure the effect of RELiZORB on fat absorption.
 Fat absorption was evaluated by measuring important plasma LCPUFAs, specifically omega-3 fatty acids DHA and EPA, over 24 hours.
 The study consisted of three groups: an EPI group (n=6) receiving formula hydrolyzed with RELiZORB, a second EPI group (n=5) receiving non-hydrolyzed formula without RELiZORB, and a third healthy control group (n=3) with normal digestive function receiving non-hydrolyzed formula without RELiZORB.
 Peptamen AF®, a semi-elemental enteral formula containing hydrolyzed protein, was provided over 4 hours (500 mL; pump rate 120 mL/hour).
 Fat absorption was evaluated by measuring plasma DHA and EPA levels.
 RELiZORB use was well tolerated in the porcine model with normal food intake and no serious adverse reactions.
 No vomiting or diarrhea was recorded during the 24-hour period.
 RELiZORB use in subjects with EPI resulted in normalized plasma levels of DHA and EPA compared with the levels in the healthy control group.
 Formula hydrolyzed with RELiZORB was associated with a statistically significant increase in total fat absorption and improvement in uptake of omega-3 fatty acids (DHA and EPA) in plasma levels over 24-hours compared with non-hydrolyzed formula without RELiZORB (p < 0.05).
 Complete study results on file at Alcresta.

-This test was performed to evaluate the development of ALC-078 to improve fat and nutrient absorption in a porcine model of short bowel syndrome (SBS) on continuous enteral feeding.
+This test was performed to evaluate the use of RELiZORB to improve fat and nutrient absorption in a porcine model of short bowel syndrome (SBS) on continuous enteral feeding.
 SBS piglets gain less weight, develop fat malabsorption, and demonstrate a decrease in fat-soluble vitamin concentrations, representing important clinical conditions in the pediatric and adult SBS populations not shown in other preclinical studies.
 The three-arm study assessed fifteen male piglets.
-The animals were randomized to no intestinal resection (n=5), 75% resection (n=5), or 75% resection plus ALC-078 (n=5).
+The animals were randomized to no intestinal resection (n=5), 75% resection (n=5), or 75% resection plus RELiZORB (n=5).
 After recovery, the animals were treated for 14 days.
 Piglets received 60% of nutrition from continuous enteral nutrition (EN) and 40% from chow.
 The degree of fat malabsorption was determined based on the coefficient of fat absorption (CFA).
 Body weight, fat-soluble vitamins, and nutritional markers were assessed.
-The study showed that adverse events were similar across the three groups and therefore not related to ALC-078, and all groups received similar durations of antibiotic treatments.
-ALC-078-treated animals had similar weight gain compared to resected piglets.
-The mean CFA was higher in the ALC-078 group compared to the untreated resected group but the difference did not reach statistical significance (87.1% vs. 79.3%, P = 0.19).
-ALC-078-treated animals had increased concentrations of vitamin D and vitamin E, improved HDL concentration, and a decrease in serum triglyceride concentrations.
-In conclusion, ALC-078 showed an increase in the absorption of fat-soluble vitamins and may improve fat malabsorption.
+The study showed that adverse events were similar across the three groups and therefore not related to RELiZORB, and all groups received similar durations of antibiotic treatments.
+RELiZORB-treated animals had similar weight gain compared to resected piglets.
+The mean CFA was higher in the RELiZORB group compared to the untreated resected group but the difference did not reach statistical significance (87.1% vs. 79.3%, P = 0.19).
+RELiZORB-treated animals had increased concentrations of vitamin D and vitamin E, improved HDL concentration, and a decrease in serum triglyceride concentrations.
+In conclusion, RELiZORB showed an increase in the absorption of fat-soluble vitamins and may improve fat malabsorption.
 Complete study results on file at Alcresta.
 For access to the full text of the study publication, Tsikis, ST, et al., An in-line digestive cartridge increases enteral fat and vitamin absorption in a porcine model of short bowel syndrome, visit Clin Nutr 2022:41: 1093-1101.

 Human Clinical Studies